3rd Brigade, Polish Legions

 Brigade III of the Polish Legions (III Brygada Legionów Polskich, Brigade III der Polnischen Legion, A Lengyel Légió III.
-Dandárja) was a unit of the Austro-Hungarian Army, manned by Austrian Poles.
-It was formed in 1915, existed till 1917, and was a part of the Polish Legions in World War I.
+Dandárja) was a unit of the Austro-Hungarian Army, manned by Austrian-Poles.
+It fought in the first battle of the Eastern Front in WWI: Battle of Jastków.
+It was formed in 1915, and existed until 1917, and was a part of the Polish Legions in World War I.

 History

 The Third Brigade was formed on 8 May 1915, as part of the Polish Legions in World War I.

 The Brigade commanders included: Zygmunt Zieliński (April 1915 - September 1915), Wiktor Grzesicki (September 1915 - July 1916), Stanisław Szeptycki (July 1916 - October 1916), and Bolesław Roja (?).

 In 1917 the III Brigade together with the I Brigade followed Józef Piłsudski during the Oath crisis, refusing to swear the oath, and was disbanded.

 Battles

-Major battles fought by the Third Brigade included:
+Battles fought by the Third Brigade include: